A Low-Complexity Joint Fractional Delay and Doppler Frequency Estimator for AFDM-Enabled Vehicular LEO-ICAN Systems: Joint Delay and Doppler Frequency Estimator

-The summation term is the core part that needs to be analyzed, and we separately define it as \(\mathcal{F}(m,m^{\prime})\):
+The summation term is the core part that needs to be analyzed, so it is separately defined as \(\mathcal{F}(m,m^{\prime})\):

 Because of the spectrum wrapping phenomenon, the expression of \(\mathcal{F}(m, m')\) can be regarded as the superposition of several piecewise Fourier bases related to $q$.
-Considering \( l_{\text{max}} \ll N\), the magnitude of \(\mathcal{F}(m,m')\) exhibits coherent characteristics, as demonstrated in Theorem 1: \begin{thm} When \( l_{\text{max}} \ll N\), the envelope characteristic of the magnitude of \(\mathcal{F}(m,m')\) can be approximately equivalent to the following form:
+When $N$ is sufficiently large, the magnitude of \(\mathcal{F}(m,m')\) exhibits coherent characteristics, as demonstrated in Theorem 1: \begin{thm} When $N\gg \max\{C,l_{\max},M_C(m')\}$ and $|\Delta|\ll N$ in the main-lobe region, the magnitude of $\mathcal{F}(m,m')$ can be approximated as